 Korea Tensions Overshadow Clinton's China Trip

-DAVID GREENE, host:
+DAVID GREENE, Host:

 This is MORNING EDITION, from NPR News.
-I'm David Greene, sitting in for Steve Inskeep.
+I'm David Greene.

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

-MONTAGNE: Anthony, thanks very much.
-NPR's Anthony Kuhn in Beijing.
+NPR's Anthony Kuhn reports from Beijing.